 Trützschler’s Integrated Draw Frame (IDF) In India: Flexibility For The Upcycling Of Textile Waste

-MÖNCHENGLADBACH, Germany — August 26, 2024 — Trützschler and the Indian company Gimatex have a long relationship that began in 2006.
+MÖNCHENGLADBACH, Germany — August 26, 2024 — Trützschler and the India-based company Gimatex have a long relationship that began in 2006.
 Since then, they have successfully collaborated on many projects.
 Gimatex has used Trützschler’s IDF successfully in direct spinning.
 Now, they are using it to turn textile waste into valuable ring yarn.

 From left to right: Shailesh Thakur (Deputy General Manager Sales ATE), Shiladitya Joshi (Deputy General